cihansakman/DarkEnergy/README.md

 - Width: 64 bits
 - Clock: 33MHz

-## Energy Consumption
+## Energy Consumption Overview

-This repository provides two libraries for tracking energy consumption:

-### pyJoules
+The Energy Consumer Tracker is a Python-based tool that allows you to monitor and track the energy consumption of your device using the RAPL (Running Average Power Limit) power meter from Intel.
+It provides real-time insights into the energy consumption of different components such as the CPU, integrated GPU, and DRAM.

-pyjoules is a Python library that allows you to measure and monitor energy consumption on systems with Intel RAPL (Running Average Power Limit) support.
-It provides a simple and convenient way to access energy-related information, such as package power and energy consumption.
+The tool utilizes the **pyJoules** library, a Python library that allows you to measure and monitor energy consumption on systems with Intel RAPL support.
+By sampling the energy usage every 30 seconds, it records the data and stores it in a CSV file.
+Additionally, it calculates the percentage change in energy consumption between consecutive 30-second intervals, providing a measure of energy consumption fluctuations.

-You can find more information about pyjoules on its [GitHub repository](https://github.com/powerapi-ng/pyJoules/blob/master/README.md#rapl-domain-description).

-#### pyJoules-Nvidia GPU

-pyJoules uses the nvidia "Nvidia Management Library" technology to measure energy consumption of nvidia devices.
-The energy measurement API is only available on nvidia GPU with Volta architecture(2018)
+The Energy Consumer Tracker also leverages the **PowerTOP** (Linux Tool) utility to collect energy consumption reports concurrently.
+By comparing the recorded data with the expected energy consumption, it identifies any unexpected increases in power consumption.
+In such cases, the tool retrieves the top 10 Power Consuming Processes' id (PID) using the PowerTOP library and presents them to the user using the Python library **psutil**.
+This detailed information empowers users to take necessary actions, such as terminating or killing unnecessary processes, to mitigate excessive power usage.

+Furthermore, the Energy Consumer Tracker offers visualization capabilities to present the power consumption results obtained from the pyJoules library.
+This visualization provides users with a clear and intuitive representation of energy consumption trends over time.

 #### pyJoules Example output